Nchimiso/JournalingApp/README.md

 # JournalingApp
-Journaling Application to note your moodes
+Journaling Application to note your moods